 Searching for a family-friendly destination filled with fun & exciting adventures?
-Explore the best things to do in Daytona Beach, Florida.
+Pack your bags and explore all the fun things to do in Daytona Beach, Florida.
 Whether you’re a motorsports enthusiast or beach aficionado, plenty awaits in Daytona Beach.

 Located along Florida’s Atlantic Coast, Daytona Beach is well-known for its mesmerizing 23-mile stretch of hard-packed white-sand beaches and its hair-raising international speedway.
 Among the top tourist attractions in Daytona Beach, you’ll also dig into history, arts, culture, and music.
 (And, of course, a little high-speed automobile testing and racing!)